-Why are we updating the existing Trails and Open Space Master Plan?
+Why did Tahoe Donner update the 2013 Trails and Open Space Master Plan?

-Who is responsible for the Trails Master Plan Revision?
+Who is responsible for Trails Master Plan Revisions?

-All members are welcome to participate in the process.
+All members were welcome to participate in the process.
 In October 2021, Tahoe Donner retained the services of Design Workshop (DW) to lead the drafting of the new plan.
-DW is working with Tahoe Donner staff and the Trails and Open Space Committee to seek out clubs and individual member input through several online meetings and surveys.
-Consultants and staff will also engage key external partners and stakeholders to ensure a cohesive link between the Truckee Donner Land Trust, USFS, Nevada County and the Town of Truckee.
+DW worked with Tahoe Donner staff and the Trails and Open Space Committee to seek out clubs and individual member input through several online meetings and surveys.
+Consultants and staff also engaged key external partners and stakeholders to ensure a cohesive link between the Truckee Donner Land Trust, USFS, Nevada County and the Town of Truckee.

-Why is the public being considered in the planning process?
+Why was the public being considered in the planning process?

 Tahoe Donner is a 501(c)(4) corporation that must legally provide access and easements to the greater community.
-Given the desire for trail connectivity to areas outside of Tahoe Donner, planning efforts should incorporate the greater vision for our regional trails, including USFS and Truckee Donner Land Trust properties.
-All feedback is being considered, as the results may assist to form partnerships and participate in collaborative projects with our adjacent landowners.
+Given the desire for trail connectivity to areas outside of Tahoe Donner, planning efforts incorporated the greater vision for our regional trails, including USFS and Truckee Donner Land Trust properties.

-What is being considered in the Trails Master Plan Update?
+What was being considered in the Trails Master Plan Update?

-Though the process of revising the Trails Master Plan will be ever-evolving, some key areas will be evaluated and addressed.
-Areas of focus include but are not limited to:
+Though the process of revising the Trails Master Plan will be ever-evolving, some key areas were evaluated and addressed.
+Areas of focus included: